gregorysav/SeleniumWebDriver/README.md

 2. Execute `<allure --version>` in console to make sure that allure is now available
 3. Run Test Suites from testng.xml file
 4. Execute `<allure serve /home/path/to/project/allure-results>` in console to serve the html file on the browser

+## Automatically created screenshots
+After running Test Suites from testng.xml screenshots of the expected result are taken and stored in screenshots directory